-Additional information about the Merced River Plan /DEIS and opportunities for public involvement is posted on the Yosemite website at http://www.nps.gov/yose/parkmgmt/mrp.htm
+Additional information about the Final Merced River Plan / EIS is posted on the Yosemite website at http://www.nps.gov/yose/parkmgmt/mrp.htm

-You can contact Yosemite National Park's Planning Division to request a document or to join the park's email list by calling 209/379-1365 or by emailing email@example.com.
+Contact Yosemite National Park's Planning Division to request a document or to join the park's email list by calling 209/379-1365 or by emailing email@example.com.
 For general inquiries, call 209/379-1110.